 Article Marketing Brings One-Way Links

 Webmasters are always in need of good, relevant content for their web sites.
-If you have well-written articles about your area of expertise in one of the several article repositories on the web, your articles will be found, picked up, and reprinted on other web sites.
-The price those webmasters pay for using your article is that they have to include your own “About The Author” blurb at the end of the article.
+Do you have well-written articles about your area of expertise in one of the several article repositories on the web?
+If so, your articles will be found, picked up, and reprinted on other web sites.
+When those webmasters use your article they almost always include your own “About The Author” blurb at the end of the article.
 A blurb in which you just happen to include a link to your web site.

 There’s no reason you can’t include such articles on your own web site, of course.
-But the links from other related web sites are what you’re really after here.
-We can submit your articles to a number of online article repositories, or you can do that yourself, of course.
+But the links from marketing articles on other related web sites are what you’re really after here.

 Article Quality is Critical

 Not all of us are capable of writing compelling articles that can both inform and entertain, but don’t let that stop you.
 We work with some excellent copywriters who can “ghost write” articles for you.
 The ideas, of course, have to be yours, but the words can be crafted by someone who specializes in that.
-Some of the copywriters we’re familiar with and can recommend include Anne Lazo of Eagle Soars Marketing, Scott Stadler of Words By Design, Toni Sydor of The Write Direction, and Naoma Welk of Welk Ink.
+Some of the copywriters we’re familiar with and can recommend include Anne Lazo of Eagle Soars Consulting, Scott Stadler of Words By Design, Chris Reardon of Reardon Commmunications, and Lisa Fahoury of Fahoury Ink.